 The U.S. Bureau of Labor Statistics (BLS), the most accurate source for employment and salary information, does not provide information for all of the careers covered in this article.
 However, the BLS does offer employment and salary information on medical scientists, who conduct medical research, and veterinarians, as well as salary information for animal breeders and animal scientists.

-The number of employed animal scientists was expected to increase 7% between 2014 and 2024, which is about average, while the number of working animal breeders was projected to decline about 2%.
-The median annual salary of animal breeders is reported to be $39,380, while animal scientists are listed as earning $60,390, as of May 2015 (www.bls.gov).
+The number of employed animal scientists was expected to increase 7% between 2018 and 2028, which is about faster than average, while the number of working animal breeders was projected to increase slower than average by about 3%.
+The median annual salary of animal breeders is reported to be $37,060, while animal scientists are listed as earning $58,380, as of May 2018 (www.bls.gov).

 Careers in reproductive biology include animal breeders, animal scientists and veterinary theriogenologists, who all work with animal reproductive systems.
 Medical researchers and reproductive endocrinologists investigate reproductive issues with people and treat infertility.
 With the exception of a career as an animal breeder, all of these professions require graduate degrees.